ketan13089/weather-app/README.md

 # Weather App

-A brief description of your project.
-For example: "A simple webpage showcasing HTML, CSS, and JavaScript."
+"A simple webpage for weather details using HTML, CSS, and JavaScript."

 ## Table of Contents
 1. [Instructions for Running the Project Locally](#instructions-for-running-the-project-locally)